Jump to a section

 Seeking professional assistance

 Digging yourself out of a big credit card debt hole on your own is really tough.
 Sometimes, it pays to get professional assistance.
-There's no shame in reaching out for help!
+There's no shame in reaching out for help.

 Credit counselling services and debt management agencies exist to help people just like you tackle problematic balances and fees.
 These experts can give you guidance, moral support, informed insights and access to helpful programmes.